guyradford/engineering-codetest-php/notes.md

 * Tests dont have Namespace
 * Tests at wrong level?
 * notifyStaffMemberAction is not standard
-* Test mocks not returning object type as expected... to investigate.
+* Test mocks not returning correct object type as expected... to investigate.

+###### Actions Taken

+1. Build Docker image for php7.4 for dev and ran `composer install`
+1. Added email notifier/ notifier interface and tests.
+Passed in Notifier to controller action.
+1. Refactored Controller Actions to pass in dependencies to allow testing of controller
+1. Creation of models as Mocking Repositories for unit testing as it is not recommended (https://symfony.com/doc/3.4/testing/doctrine.html)
+1. Completed initial tests for TodayAction in CoffeeBreakPreferenceController and added Data Providers
+ * Fixed wrong function names and invalid xml etc.
+1.

 ###### Composer install